CannonLock/opensciencegrid.github.io/README.md

 ## Welcome to the Open Science Grid

-This repository contains the source code of the Open Science Grid website; it is not the public facing site.
+This repository contains the souce code of the Open Science Grid website; it is not the public facing site.

 The real webpage for the OSG is <https://www.opensciencegrid.org>.